 The Retail and Hospitality Grant Scheme provides businesses in the retail, hospitality and leisure sectors with a cash grant of up to £25,000 per property.

-The Government will provide an additional Small Business Grant Scheme for local authorities to support small businesses that already pay little or no business rates because of small business rate relief (SBRR), rural rate relief (RRR) and tapered relief.
+An additional Small Business Grant Scheme for local authorities to support small businesses that already pay little or no business rates because of small business rate relief (SBRR), rural rate relief (RRR) and tapered relief will be provided.
 The grant, while a one-off, will provide £10,000 to eligible businesses to help meet their ongoing business costs.

 What is the eligibility criteria for the Small Business Grant Scheme?